The VirtualBox DHCP server has not assigned an IP address to the virtual device

 This error may occur after a Windows update.
 To fix it, remove and re-install VirtualBox:

-If an error occurs, reboot your PC and try launching Genymotion Desktop again.
-Note: Sometimes, Windows updates re-enable Hyper-V and/or Memory Integrity.
+> Note: Sometimes, Windows updates re-enable Hyper-V and/or Memory Integrity.
 If re-installing VirtualBox does not help, verify that Hyper-V and Memory Integrity are properly disabled.
-If not, repeat the steps from the article: How to disable Hyper-V
+If not, repeat the steps from the article:

 Other

-macOS and Linux It is possible to use QEMU instead of VirtualBox.
-While not recommended on Windows systems, QEMU has better compatibility and performances on Linux and macOS.
+It is possible to .
+While not recommended on Windows systems, QEMU has better compatibilty and performances on Linux and macOS.

 You are trying to run Genymotion Desktop in a virtual machine